• Home

 Call our Community COVID-19 Hotline at: 513-766-3333

-Overview:
+Ohio Vaccine Overview:

-States have started distributing safe, effective COVID-19 vaccines to those who choose to be vaccinated.
+States have long been distributing safe, effective COVID-19 vaccines to those who choose to be vaccinated.
 The COVID-19 vaccine creation process included steps similar to those used to develop previous vaccines, such as the flu or measles vaccine.
 Click on the following link to learn more about vaccine safety.
 The Centers for Disease Control and Prevention (CDC) is guiding vaccine distribution recommendations.
 Most states, including Ohio, Kentucky, and Indiana are closely following these guidelines.

 Below, we have compiled an essential list of resources that are relevant to the vaccine.
 This information is changing rapidly, so please check back frequently.
 AgeWell Cincinnati and the Community COVID-19 Hotline will also be sharing updates, as they occur.